pushpendraa3/pushpendraa3/README.md

 - 👋 Hi, I’m Pushpendra Singh Bhadoriya.
-An HTML email Specialist.
+A Web Developer.
 - 👀 I’m interested in React, JS, football and coffee.
 - 🌱 I’m currently learning the complete campaign development for email marketing.
 - 💞️ I’m looking to collaborate on Web Development projects which are open source.